importantchoice/ti/README.rst

 ===========

 ``tt`` is a simple command line time tracker.
-It is based on `ti <https://github.com/tbekolay/ti>`_, by Shrikant Sharat and Trevor Bekolay and is written in Python.
-Ti is in turn inspired by both `timed <http://adeel.github.com/timed>`_, and the elegantly simple `t <http://stevelosh.com/projects/t/>`_.
+It is based on `ti <https://github.com/tbekolay/ti>`_, by Shrikant Sharat and Trevor Bekolay and is written in Python. ``ti`` is in turn inspired by both `timed <http://adeel.github.com/timed>`_, and the elegantly simple `t <http://stevelosh.com/projects/t/>`_.